monkeyrom/3D_Object_Detection_and_Pose_Estimation_for_Automated_Bin-Picking_Application/README.md

 ```
 ### Installing Realsense-ROS

 You need to install realsense-ros to using realsense2_camera package.
-The step to installing realsense-ros shown [here](https://github.com/monkeyrom/realsense-ros).
+The step to installing realsense-ros have shown [here](https://github.com/monkeyrom/realsense-ros).

 ### building
 ```sh